A guest post by Janet Eriksson . . .

 Do not believe the lies the enemy tells you, no matter how real or logical they seem.
 Let God speak His truth to your heart and tell you how He is moving mountains for you and restoring your true identity.
 If you need help (we all do) recognizing lies and coming into truth, Transformations offers prayer ministry sessions like the one I had today that can help you discover and step into your true identity in Christ.

-Janet Eriksson is a prayer minister, writer, editor, and teacher in Dahlonega, Georgia.
+Janet Eriksson is an intercessor, writer, and teacher in Dahlonega, Georgia.
 She loves conversation with friends, front porch swings, sweet tea, and spending time on lakes and rivers.
 The author of nine books and editor of many more, Janet blogs and teaches online at https://adventureswithgod.blog/.